-- This course will help the student to acquire theoretical concept regarding mechanical motions. - This course would empower the student to acquire practical knowledge regarding mechanical motions. - This syllabus will cater the basic requirements for their higher studies. - This course will provide a theoretical basis for doing experiments in related areas
+• This course would empower the student to acquire theoretical concept and practical knowledge regarding mechanical motions.
+This syllabus will cater the basic requirements for their higher studies.
+This course will provide a theoretical basis for doing experiments in related areas